9 Best Music NFT Marketplaces In 2024 For Artists To Sell Music

 Community:

 Catalog is among the best music NFT marketplaces for launching single-edition music NFTs, a category known as 1/1 in the NFT world.
-Catalog is a unique marketplace as it allows for the minting and release of a single edition of a music token, making the NFT market a great place to acquire collectible tokens that aren't available anywhere else.
+Catalog is a unique marketplace as it allows for the minting and release of a single edition of a music token, making the NFT market a great place to acquire collectible tokens that aren't available anywhere else behind the scenes.

 Apart from being an NFT music marketplace, Catalog is also a music streaming platform for the music that the users have purchased on the platform.
 The Catalog describes itself as a digital record shop and a music community.
 However, the platform is currently invite-only.
 It will likely remain so for some time, as the platform is run by a very small team and onboarding takes time.
 Artists can still fill out the Catalog submission form to get their name on the waitlist.

-Zora launched the marketplace in 2021 in collaboration with 20 artists.
+They launched the marketplace in 2021 in collaboration with 20 artists.
 Within its first two months of operation, the marketplace had signed up a number of well-known artists, including Richie Hawtin, Laxcity, SALVA, and Boys Noize, among others.
-9. Sound.xyz

 Community:

 Sound.xyz is a music NFT marketplace that sells music and also serves as a streaming site.
 Fans can directly support their favorite artists through the platform, and artists can host a launch event for the new tracks they're releasing.
-Artists can release their music as NFTs, each with a unique number, allowing their fans to buy these NFTs early on and show their support.
+Artists can release their music as NFTs, each with a unique number, allowing their fans to buy these NFTs early on and show their support for emerging artists.

 Community: